alliander-opensource/ReLevENT/demos/homeassistant DSO schedules/demo_instructions.md

     data: {}
 mode: single
 ```
 Replace `sensor.power_measurement` by your power sensor, replace `sensor.fledgepower_schedule` by the MQTT sensor and replace `switch.controllable_load` by the controllable load you have connected.
+If you are new to Home Assistant and are not familiar with automations yet, please see [their documentation](https://www.home-assistant.io/docs/automation/).

 Some notes on this automation:
 - For demo purposes we use a binary switch.
 In a real use-case, it is also possible to use a more granular power control.
 - The automation only turns off the load.
 Turning on is excluded, because this would trigger alternating behaviour.
-The controllable load would exceed the schedule, turn off, power would go to zero and thus below the schedule, controllable load would turn on, power would exceed schedule, etc.
+The controllable load would exceed the schedule, turn off, power would go to zero and thus below the schedule, controllable load would turn on, power would exceed schedule, etcetera.
 This is undesired.
 In a real use-case there are several solutions possible, such as using more granular power control or waiting for more power availability in the schedule based on the last known measurement or a predefined value.
 For this demo, we kept it simple.
 - We use a `template` trigger instead of a standard `numeric condition` trigger, because the latter only triggers based on changes in the power measurement, and not on changes in the schedule.
 ## Visualization